Yeo Min-ji: Early life

-Yeo attended Ulsan College, where she was part of the winning team at the Korea Women's Football Championship.
+While playing for Haman Daesan High School and representing South Korea at youth level, Yeo sustained an injury to her right knee which required surgery.
+Yeo later attended Ulsan College, where she was part of the winning team at the university division of the Korean Women's National Championship.

 Club career

-Following her performance at the 2010 FIFA U-17 Women's World Cup, Yeo was one of the most highly anticipated rookie players entering the WK League ahead of the 2014 season.
-She was the third selection at the 2014 WK League new player draft, signing a three year contract with Chungbuk Sportstoto.
+Following her performance at the 2010 FIFA U-17 Women's World Cup, Yeo was one of the most highly anticipated newcomers ahead of the start of the 2014 WK League.
+She was the third pick at the 2014 WK League draft, signing a three-year contract with Chungbuk Sportstoto.
+While playing for Sportstoto for five years, she won two Korean Women's National Championship titles with the club, and became the top goalscorer at one of the two tournaments.